mothur/mothur.github.io/_wiki/amova.md

 $$F_{statistic}=\frac{MS_{among}}{MS_{within}}$$

+where,
-where n is the number of samples per treatment (numSamples/numTreatments), a is the number of treatments, N is the number of samples, dij is the distance between samples i and j, and eij is 1 when i and j are from the same treatment and 0 when they are from different treatments.
+* n is the number of samples per treatment (numSamples/numTreatments)
+* a is the number of treatments, N is the number of samples
+* $$d_{ij}$$ is the distance between samples i and j
+* $$e_{ij}$$ is 1 when i and j are from the same treatment and 0 when they are from different treatments.

 A P-value is calculated by measuring the fraction of 1000 randomizations of the rows and columns in a distance matrix where the observed SSW is less than or equal to the randomized SSW values.

 To run the tutorial below please download the [ files](https://mothur.s3.us-east-2.amazonaws.com/wiki/amazonamovadata.zip) and follow along\...